 Victoria Falls, safaris and the mysterious ruins of Great Zimbabwe

 In the light of a new dawn, Zimbabweans have opened their hearts to the positive nature of tourism to their beautiful country.
-Following years of difficult political climate, the fog is beginning to clear, revealing in plain sight, something truly wonderful.
-Zimbabwe is a land of contrasts and contradictions, the dichotomy being part of its charm.
+Following years of difficult political climate, the fog is beginning to clear, revealing in plain sight something truly wonderful.
+Zimbabwe is a land of contrasts and contradictions, and this dichotomy is part of its charm.

-From the frenzied falls, moving up the Zambezi, a lull like the calm before the storm will be found.
-Take refuge on a houseboat, angle for your own dinner and drift peacefully across Lake Kariba toward Mana Pools.
+From the frenzied falls, moving up the Zambezi, a lull-like calm before the storm can be found.
+Take refuge on a houseboat, fish for your own supper, and drift peacefully across Lake Kariba toward Mana Pools.
 Encircled by lush greenery, the water provides all the vitality to supply an ecosystem like no other.
 The bliss of unadulterated nature is inhaled by visitors and abundant elephants alike.

 The contrastingly arid South holds magic of its own.
-On the way down to the Lowveld, you’ll find the second most talked about destination in Zimbabwe: Hwange National Park.
-Not pronounced how you’d think, ‘weng – ee’ is the largest National Park of the country with the largest population of the endangered painted dog.
-Treasured by both locals and visitors, it can go unsaid that a safari here will encounter the Big 5.
+On the way down to the Lowveld, you’ll find the second most talked about destination in Zimbabwe; Hwange National Park.
+Not pronounced how you’d think, ‘weng – ee’ is the largest National Park in the country, featuring the largest population of the endangered painted dog, plus the famous Big 5.
 What matters most is the ongoing urge to protect these species.
 Get involved with NGOs and conservation projects taking place within the park’s peripheries.
 Similarly, see how Zimbabwean history is preserved in scattered capsules of the South.

 Retrace the marks left by ancient Bushmen civilisations, journey through the Matobo Hills and nest into lodges enfolded within other-worldly rock formations.
 Find ancient ruins in the rainforest, and traverse across the stunted teak woodlands of the Kalahari towards what seems like unchartered territories.